ScarHolmes/gene_search/README.md

 RUNNING THE APPLICATION

 to run the application please download the folder.
-Make sure that the needed requirements are there. then in the project folder run python manage.py runserver then open your browser of choose and go to http://localhost:8000/ .
+Make sure that the needed requirements are there. then in the project folder run python manage.py runserver then open your browser of chose and go to http://localhost:8000/ .
 When doing the auto search sadly I couldn't get the enter key to work, so you will have to actually hit the magnifying glass to do the search.